DivyanshuSinghania/git_learn/NOTES_commands.md

 tell about scope of .gitignore and make notes of patterns like use of "*", "/", "!", order of operations, comments, etc make notes short and no example needed.

+## Restore
+git restore --staged <file> -> this unstages the changes ("add") git restore --staged . -> this unstages all the additions.